-The risk of famine is still a huge problem.
-In 2021, there are several countries that are either already experiencing famine, or on the verge of descending into one:
+In 2023, there are several regions that are either already experiencing famine or on the verge of descending into one:

 Despite an increasingly effective response to famines and widespread hunger, there is still much to do.

 Global aid has been gradually increasing over the last few decades.
-In response to the surging number of food insecure & hungry people, DAC nations have significantly stepped up the scale of their aid operation.
+In response to the surging number of food insecure and hungry people, DAC nations have significantly stepped up the scale of their aid operation.

-Since 2015, DAC spending on food aid has increased from $3.28 billion to well over $4.5 billion.
+Since 2015, the DAC’s spending on food aid has increased from $3.55 billion to $5.11 billion.